Silky-man/emotion-recognition/README.md

 # face-emotion
+you need:
-# pip3 install mtcnn
+  pip3 install mtcnn
   give me a star